Wanstead Roman Villa: Evidence for Roman settlement at Wanstead

+Adam Holt

-Adam Holt (19 September 1689 - 29 August 1750 [England Births and Christenings, 1538-1975, Indexing Project Batch Number: I01200-7, GS Film number: 817383, Reference ID: P145] buried at Wanstead 31 Aug 1750 (Married Elizabeth Davis 11 Jun 1726 St Botolph Aldgate) Will (dated 01 04 1743) proved Sep 1750 [National Archives' reference PROB 11/782/114].)
+(19 September 1689 - 29 August 1750 buried at Wanstead 31 Aug 1750 (Married Elizabeth Davis 11 Jun 1726 St Botolph Aldgate) Will(dated 01 04 1743) proved Sep 1750.)

 The first mention of Roman antiquities at Wanstead credits the ‘Gardiner’ Adam Holt with their discovery.
 Adam Holt was, however, much more than a gardener.
-A surveyor, nurseryman, plantsman, canal engineer and drainage contractor, Holt became a leading specialist in the development of the Auricula (primula) and undertook major and comprehensive works in London and Essex, which included experience in the discovery of ancient antiquities.
+A surveyor, nurseryman, plantsman (& painter), canal engineer and drainage contractor, Holt became a leading specialist in the development of the Auricula (primula) and undertook major and comprehensive works in London and Essex, which included experience in the discovery of ancient antiquities.

 Holt was born at St Botolph’s in 1689 and signed his last will at testament at Wanstead on 01 April 1743, prior to his death in 1750, his will being proved on September 1750.
 He was survived by his wife Elizabeth Holt (nee Davis) and was able to leave provision in his will for his wife along with kinsmen: William Baines Adam Holt and Charles Holt.

+Adam Holt worked on the gardens at Fulham Palace for George London (1640 - 12 January 1714) who himself may have been influenced indirectly by the Versailles landscape gardener André Le Nôtre, on commissions for the Bishop of London Henry Compton.
+Apothecary James Petiver references Mr Holt in his work Gazophylacii naturae & artis decades (1702 - 1706): 'Table 72, figure 3.
+Rhamnus Capensis fol. comâ confertis, fl. purpureo.
+These Leaves grow in Tassels, short and thick, its Flowers purple, each Branch ends in a Thorn; figure 4.
+Eadem Fl. obsoleto.
+This differs from the last in having a dull coloured Flower.
+Both these Mr. Holt the Bishop of London's Gardener gave me the Paintings of, which he made from Plants growing in my Lord's Garden'; from this it seems Mr Holt's work in some way supported Petiver's apothecary practice "at the sign of the white cross" on Aldersgate, which in turn supplied St Bartholomew's Hospital.